zowe/docs-site/docs/user-guide/cli-using-using-profiles.md

 ### Specific profile

-After you [create a profile](../user-guide/cli-using-using-profiles.md), verify that you can use *a specific profile* to communicate with z/OSMF:
+After you [create a profile](../user-guide/cli-using-using-profiles.md), verify that you can use *a specific profile* to communicate with z/OSMF z/OSMF:

 ```
-zowe zosmf check status --zosmf-profile <profile_name>z
+zowe zosmf check status --zosmf-profile <profile_name>
 ```

 The commands return a success or failure message and display information about your z/OSMF server, such as the z/OSMF version number.
 Report failures to your systems administrator and use the information for diagnostic purposes.